 Are Noise Induced Hearing Loss Claims No Win No Fee?

 Absolutely, yes.
 At Asons Solicitors, we wanted to take the risk out of making an industrial disease claim for all of our clients, so that everyone would be allowed access to justice, regardless of their financial situation.
 What is ‘no win no fee’?
 It is what it sounds like!
 It is the promise that you won’t pay a penny until we know your case will be successful.
 That means no upfront fees, no unexpected costs, and no risk of paying the expenses of the defending side.
 Before any legal proceedings are undertaken, your hearing loss claim will be considered by our expert industrial disease solicitors.
 Roughly 98% of our clients’ claims are handled in this way.

 How Much Noise Induced Hearing Loss Compensation Will I Receive?

-All our industrial disease claims take into account medically-proven pain and suffering and the extent, any loss of earnings caused, and the psychological effects of being let down by someone you have trusted to safeguard your health.
-At Asons, we pride ourselves on our unrivalled transparency.
-When you begin the claims procedure, your solicitor will provide you with an ideal, targeted figure and a realistic minimum estimate of your winnings.
-You will then be kept up to date with any changes as the case progresses.
+All our industrial disease claims take into account medically-proven pain and suffering, any loss of earnings caused, and the psychological effects of being let down by someone you have trusted to look after your health.
+At Asons, we pride ourselves on transparency.
+From starting your claim to final settlement, you will be kept up to date with any changes as the case progresses.
 And, if you need anything, we’re just a phone call away.

-Why Choose Asons For My Noise Induced Hearing Loss Claim?
+Why Choose Asons For My Industrial Deafness Claim?